vestrel00/contacts-android/docs/basics/insert-contacts.md

 val insert = Contacts(context).insert()
 ```

-> If you want to create/insert the device owner Contact Profile, read [Insert device owner Contact profile](./../profile/insert-profile.md).
+> ℹ️ If you want to create/insert the device owner Contact Profile, read [Insert device owner Contact profile](./../profile/insert-profile.md).

-> If you want to insert Data into a new or existing contact, read [Insert data into new or existing contacts](./../data/insert-data-sets.md).
+> ℹ️ If you want to insert Data into a new or existing contact, read [Insert data into new or existing contacts](./../data/insert-data-sets.md).

 ## A basic insert